Western Lapland 2410

 With Metsähallitus' angling permit for Western Lapland you can fish using a fly or a lure in the state-owned waters in Western Lapland.
 The permit area contains approximately 32 400 hectares of lake and pond waters and under 2 000 kilometres of river and stream waters.
-However, the angling permit does not grant the right to fish in private waters, Metsähallitus' other angling destinations (former recreational fishing destinations), joint permit areas, rental waters with full fishing rights or in specialty waters.

-One of the benefits of Metsähallitus' angling permit is that it covers the entire family and it allows you to troll using multiple rods (up to 8 rods).
 The angling permit for Western Lapland grants anglers the right to fish even in the state-owned waters containing rapids and running sections with migratory fish stocks that are not included in the national fisheries management fee.

+One of the benefits of Metsähallitus' angling permit is that it covers the entire family and it allows you to troll using eight rods.

 Every purchase of a permit is an investment in nature.
 The funds received from the sale of angling permits is used for managing our fishing waters.

-Metsähallitus' fishing licences may also be purchased by phone.
+Metsähallitus' fishing permits may also be purchased by phone.
 The service is open on

 weekdays from 9 AM to 4 PM.

 With the Eräluvat app, you can purchase angling permits easily and quickly.
 You can pay with a debit or credit card.
 Read the instructions for using the app.